ninon-io/ninon-io.github.io/_pages/teaching_ableton.md

 ### Artistic theme of this year: _**BLACK**_

 The goal of this assignment is to compose an entire track using _**Ableton**_.
-It must last less than 15 minutes and has no restriction regarding the genre.
+It must last less than 15 minutes and has no restrictions regarding the genre.

-You must provide a .wav of your creation alongside with the ableton project and all the samples you used to make it.
-You have to attach a README.txt to introduce your artistic intention and the processing you did.
+You must provide a .wav file of your creation alongside the Ableton project and all the samples you used to make it.
+Please attach a README.txt to introduce your artistic intention and the processing you did.

 Any creative experiment will be valued.